Hemu: Aftermath

 Hemu's family who lived in Machari (near Alwar) was captured by Pir Muhammad, a Mughal officer who had fought at Panipat.
 Pir Muhammad offered to spare the life of Hemu's elderly father if he converted to Islam.
-When the old man refused, he was executed.
-However, Hemu's wife did manage to escape.
+When the older man refused, he was executed.
+However, Hemu's wife managed to escape.

 With the passing of Hemu, Adil Shah's fortunes also took a turn for the worse.
-He was defeated and killed by Khizr Khan, son of Muhammad Shah of Bengal, in April 1557.
+He was defeated and killed by Khizr Khan, son of Muhammad Khan Sur of Bengal, in April 1557.

-The spoils from the battle at Panipat included 120 of Hemu's war elephants whose destructive rampages so impressed the Mughals that the animals soon became an integral part of their military strategies.
+The spoils from the battle at Panipat included 120 of Hemu's war elephants.
+Their destructive rampages impressed the Mughals so much that the animals soon became integral to their military strategies.

 Legacy

-Hemu's rise from his humble beginnings in Rewari to the assumption of the royal title of Raja Vikramaditya is considered a notable turning point in history.
-But if not for the stray arrow in a battle where he was in a position of strength, Hemu Vikramaditya could well have brought about a restoration of a "Sanskritic monarchical tradition" to a region which had been subject to Muslim rule for centuries.
-However, Given the Hemu's army and administrative base consisted of ethnic afghans loyal to 'Sur Dynasty', the feasibility of him retaining the royal status is questioned. it would have been an ill-advised move as Hemu's military force was composed almost entirely of Afghans.
+Hemu's rise from his humble beginnings in Rewari to the assumption of the imperial title of Raja Vikramaditya is considered a notable turning point in history.
+But if not for the stray arrow in a battle where he was in a position of strength, Hemu Vikramaditya could have restored a "Sanskritic monarchical tradition" to a region that had been subject to Muslim rule for centuries.
+However, given that Hemu's army and administrative base consisted of ethnic Afghans loyal to the 'Sur Dynasty', the feasibility of him retaining the royal status is questioned.
+It would have been an ill-advised move as Hemu's military force was composed almost entirely of Afghans.
 According to Bada'uni, there were also some murmurings against Hemu amongst the Afghans who were "sick of his usurpation … prayed for his downfall".

-Even Hemu's enemies were in grudging admiration of him.
-Abu'l-Fazl praises his lofty spirit, courage, and enterprise, wishing that young Akbar or perhaps a wise member of his court had deigned to keep Hemu prisoner rather than executing him, in the hope that he could have been persuaded to join royal service where he would surely have distinguished himself.
+Even Hemu's enemies grudgingly admired him.
+Abu'l-Fazl praises his lofty spirit, courage, and enterprise, wishing that young Akbar or perhaps a wise member of his court had deigned to keep Hemu prisoner rather than executing him in the hope that he could have been persuaded to join Imperial Mughal service where he would surely have distinguished himself.

-Hemu's supporters erected a memorial for him at Panipat now known as Hemu's Samadhi Sthal.
+Hemu's supporters erected a memorial for him at Panipat, now known as Hemu's Samadhi Sthal.